GuillaumeOj/IntroductionToMergify/README.md

 5. Add a commit to the `experiment` branch.
 6. Add something on `master`.
 7. Add a commit on the merged `master` branch.
+8. Add a commit to the `experiment-2` branch.